azat-co/practicalnode/chapter8/chapter8.md

 })
 ```

-This approach, or architecture, is often called *free JSON REST API*, because clients can throw data structured in any way and the server handles it perfectly.
+This approach when we create a RESTful API without schema or restrictions on the data structure is often called *free JSON REST API*, because clients can throw data structured in any way and the server handles it perfectly.
+I found this architecture very advantageous for early prototyping due to the ability to use this API for any data just by changing the collection name or the payload that I'm sending from my client, i.e., a frontend app.

-Single-object retrieval functions are faster than `find()`, but they use a different interface (they return an object directly instead of a cursor—please be aware).
-We're also extracting the ID from the `:id` part of the path with `req.params.id` Express.js magic:
+Next is GET `/collections/:collectionName/:id`, e.g., `/collections/messages/123`.
+A single-object retrieval function `findOne` is faster than `find()`, but it uses a different callback signature. `findOne` returns an object directly instead of a cursor as `find()`.
+That's good because with `findOne` developers need `toArray` like penguins need skis.
+However, please be aware of the difference.

+ We're also extracting the ID from the `:id` part of the URL path with `req.params.id` Express.js magic, because we need the ID of this particular document and because we can have multiple URL parameters defined in the URL path of the Express route.

 ```js
 app.get('/collections/:collectionName/:id', (req, res, next) => {